 When it comes to power options in Linux distros, there are Logout, Shutdown, Suspend, and Hibernate functions.
 Logout and Shutdown are self-explanatory.
-Let’s learn what are Hibernate and Suspend operations and differences between them.
+Let’s learn what is Hibernate and Suspend operations and the differences between them.

-How to check if your PC is compatible to Hibernate?
+How to check if your PC is compatible with Hibernate?

 Launch ‘Terminal’ and type the following command:

-After your PC turns off, switch it back on and check if your open applications re-open?
-If hibernate doesn’t work, check if your swap partition is at least as large as your available RAM.
-Linux recommends twice as size of RAM for its SWAP partition.
-For example if your PC has 8 GB of RAM, then you should be having at least 16 GB of SWAP partition.
+If your session is lost, it implies your PC will not hibernate.
+Next, check if your swap partition is at least as large as your available RAM.
+Linux recommends twice as the size of RAM for its SWAP partition.
+For example, if your PC has 8 GB of RAM, you should have at least 16 GB of SWAP partition.